Nikolai Ostrovsky: How the Steel Was Tempered

 Most of this exemplifies what I would argue is the most common mistake of very smart people: the assumption that other people's minds work in the same way theirs do.
 To non-exonomists, the mathematically based models and assumptions of rational conduct which permeate the field often have the appearance at best of toys, entertaining but by definition of limited utility; at worst, they can seem wilful delusions, determinedly ignoring reality.Gosh, Lanchester could be talking about science fiction - the Analog school of storytelling that irritates the hell out of me with its childish just-so logic; the armchair critics who complain that characters don't behave logically or consistently while failing to notice, all around them, the blooming, buzzing confusion of ordinary life.

-I'm a full-time author of more than twenty books, including novels, short story collections and a film monograph.
-I live in North London.
+I'm the author of more than twenty books, including novels, short story collections and a film monograph.
 My latest novel is Into Everywhere.
 Some of my fiction and nonfiction is archived on my web site.
 If you would like to contact me, details are here.